 - RC time constant is determined by the capacitance of the capacitor in farads times the resistance in ohms. τ = RC

 - First time constant changes from the starting voltage to about 63% of the final voltage.
 Each time constant after that changes about 63% of the remaining voltage.
-After 5 time constants, the voltage is almost completely changed and therefore the capacitor is usually declared as being fully charged or discharged after 5 time constants.
+After 5 time constants, the voltage is practically completely changed, and therefore the capacitor is usually declared as being fully charged or discharged after 5 time constants.

 Updated video and diagram:

-A 1,000µF (same as 0.001F) capacitor and 1000Ω resistor have a time constant of 1 second.
-Therefore it will take about 5 seconds to go from 5 volts to approx. 0V.
+A 1,000µF (same as 0.001F) capacitor with a 1,000Ω resistor has a time constant of 1 second.
+Therefore it will take about 5 seconds to go from 5 volts to 0V.

 - Brief LM334 three terminal adjustable constant current source